Seafood Gumbo Recipe

 • Shrimp: Buy peeled and deveined to save some time even though my mama always goes over her shrimp again just in case.

-• Oysters: Make sure you buy these already shucked.
-I get them in my seafood section at my grocery store.
+• Oysters: Make sure you buy these already shucked in the seafood section.

 • Crabmeat: Use claw meat and make sure you choose one thatโ€™s already picked over so you donโ€™t have to do it.